 San Antonio Recovery Center has compassionate staff experienced in treating drug and alcohol addiction.
 Please call today for information at 866.957.7885 or contact us online.

 How Do People Become Addicted to Painkillers?

-It doesn’t matter why you take them, painkillers are addictive.
+It doesn’t matter why you take them; painkillers are addictive.
 Whether your doctor prescribes them or you purchase them illegally, these drugs change the way your brain functions.
-However, abusing painkillers by taking large doses or mixing them with alcohol expedites addiction development.
+However, abusing painkillers by taking large doses or mixing them with alcohol expedites dependency and addiction.

 When taking painkillers, the pain receptors in the brain recognize them first.
-Essentially, these medications turn your cognitive pain switch off, leading to a relaxed, comfortable state.
+Essentially, these medications turn your cognitive pain switch off while providing a relaxed, euphoric feeling.
 Over time, it takes more and more medication to turn off the pain receptor switch.
 Without the drugs, you might feel like you’re in more pain than ever before.

 This occurs because your brain develops tolerance.
 Among people who use opioid painkillers, this is especially true.
 You’ll crave increasing amounts of the drug, thus establishing a dangerous pattern of future use.

-Additionally, there are some factors that increase the likelihood of painkiller addiction development.
+Additionally, some factors increase the likelihood of painkiller addiction development.
 For example, those with a mental illness, a history of trauma, or the inability to manage stress are more susceptible.
 Genetics also play a role in whether an individual exhibits addictive behavior.

 Identifying an Addiction to Painkillers